sajayantony/wg-reference-types/docs/proposals/PROPOSAL_A.md

 Maintainers of the standards utilizing references SHOULD define standard sets of annotations that will allow clients to determine whether or not each artifact needs to be downloaded in full.

 While this will cause additional round trips, manifests are typically small in comparison to the full pull time for a manifest and its blobs or layers.
-In future versioned releases, responses MAY be extended to include a `data` field representing the `base64` encoded manifest blob.

 This paged result MUST return the following elements: